TheChronicMonster/RESTful_BC_API/README.md

 #Errors

-Blocks are not added to the blockchain if the body does not contain a string.
+Blocks are not added to the blockchain if the body does not contain a string of at least one character.

 # Acknowledgements